runtian97/Python-code/README.md

-['July', 'August', 'September', 'October', 'November', 'December'] print(months[2:3])     //when slicing, the lower index is inclusive while the upper index is exclusive ['March']
+['July', 'August', 'September', 'October', 'November', 'December'] print(months[2:3])     //when slicing, the lower index is inclusive while the upper index is exclusive ['March'] print(months[::-1])    // "-1" is the interval of slicing, in this case we can list all the elements reversely, [::]can be used to list all range of elements.
+['December', 'November', 'October', 'September', 'August', 'July', 'June', 'May', 'April', 'March', 'Feburary', 'january']
 ```

 // use 'in" or "not in =" to return a bool of whether an ***element exists within the list***, for example: